 As a pest control digital marketing agency, we often use the following types of emails in our clients’ content marketing campaigns:

 Partnering with other local businesses can boost your revenue and expand your network reach.
-Reach out to local businesses like real estate agents or cleaning services to discuss potential marketing collaborations.
+Reach out to local businesses like real estate agents or cleaning services to discuss potential community events and marketing collaborations.